 - Brake and accelerate lightly.
 Sudden and strong movements may cause your vehicle to spin out of control.

-- Decrease your speed.
-Chances of a crash triple when driving faster than the traffic around you and icy roads only increase the risk.
+- Don’t speed.
+Chances of a crash increase when you drive faster than the traffic around you, and icy roads only add to the risk.

 - Be patient.
-While it may be frustrating to wait behind a larger truck, they are heavier and take longer to make a complete stop.
-Don’t cut in front of large trucks and make safe decisions when navigating around other large vehicles.
+While it may be frustrating to wait behind a large truck, they are heavier and take longer to make a complete stop.
+Don’t cut in front of large trucks and make safe decisions when navigating around other vehicles.

 - Use extra caution when approaching and crossing overpasses and bridges.
-These tend to freeze first and are many times not treated.
+These tend to freeze more quickly than other roads.